rc.stop_packages causes reboot to only works from SSH, not from Web interface

 I can commit this change, unless someone else sees a potential problem with this approach?

-#15 Updated by Peter Baumann almost 5 years ago
+#15 Updated by Peter Baumann about 5 years ago

 Just want to let you know that I use many pfSense 2.0-RC3 firewalls here for testing.